sportsball-ai/av-rs/av-traits/README.md

-# encoders
+# av-traits

-This crate provides an abstraction over several audio and video encoder implementations.

-By default the crate is `no_std` and provides no implementations.
-Implementations must be enabled with feature flags.
+This crate provides traits that can be used to abstract away common AV functionality.